DCAN-Labs/BOBsRepositoryRTD/docs/contribute.md

 ### Send your data/segmentations to MIDB

+Data and segmentations **must** be in [BIDS format](https://bids.neuroimaging.io/) and connected to DataLad (Documentation on connecting to DataLab will be linked here soon).

-We recommend sending a link to a Box folder.
+To send your data/segmentations, we currently recommend a link to a Box folder.
 MIDB will upload the data to the repository and link your documentation to the repository information.

 ## Looking Forward